simalexan/s3-lambda-ffmpeg-aac-wav-to-mp3-s3/README.md

 This component has one CloudFormation deployment parameter:

 - `ConversionTimeout`, an optional parameter, represents the timeout of the Conversion Lambda function.
 By default it's 180 seconds.
+- `QualityLevel`, a required parameter, represents the quality level for the output MP3.
+Its a range 0-9.
+By default it's 9 -> maximum quality.

 ## Latest Release - 1.0.0